The Internet lends us a trove of precious Elie Wiesel speeches, including his over 180 appearances at the 92 Street Y in New York City

 The Holocaust survivor and best-selling author became one of the recognizable Jewish figures of the 20th century and an enduring moral conscience

 The Holocaust survivor, Nobel laureate, author, activist, dead at 87

-The Holocaust survivor’s underappreciated journalistic work for ‘The Forverts,’ unearthed—including a dispatch from The Happiest Place on Earth
+The late Holocaust survivor’s underappreciated journalistic work for ‘The Forverts,’ unearthed—including a dispatch from The Happiest Place on Earth

 Through Genesis awards, former NY mayor grants “ideas that would measurably better people’s lives”

 Longtime Forward columnist co-founded Moment magazine with Elie Wiesel

 New ‘Holocaust Cellar’ is the first public learning center of its kind in Romania

 NYC mayor given remembrance award for ‘visionary leadership,’ philanthropy

 Two fine one-act plays, ‘Bad Jews’ and ‘The Model Apartment,’ tackle the Shoah with unflinching dark humor

 The longtime Yad Vashem historian died Tuesday in Jerusalem at age 90